Sustainability in aquaculture

 What are we doing in practice?

-Given our large supplier base, we carry out risk assessments on an ongoing basis to help us prioritize which companies we should focus on.
-We have therefore established a structured supplier follow-up program.
-All of our suppliers will be assessed at an overall level against four criteria:
+Beyond this, we conduct ongoing risk assessments (at a minimum annually) to help us prioritize which companies to focus on.
+As a result, we have established a structured supplier follow-up program.
+All our suppliers are assessed at an overall level based on four criteria:

 • purchase value